harvard-nrg/scanbuddy/docs/source/user_docs.rst

 ^^^^^^^^^^^
 Data streaming from the scanner to the Scanbuddy machine should be set up via a Samba share mount.
 Samba enables the scanner to stream dicom data directly to the Scanbuddy machine so that Scanbuddy can build the motion plots and display them when the scan ends.

 Let's get Samba up and running!
-First thing to do, install Samba:
+First thing to do: install Samba:

 .. code-block:: shell